Transaction Lifecycle

 Transaction Monitoring

-At this point, whether you received an Operation Response or you sent a Transaction Request via the user's wallet (SponsoredTransactionRequest or SelfFundedTransactionRequest), you should have a transaction hash.
+At this point, whether you received an Operation Response or you sent a transaction request via the user's wallet (SponsoredTransactionRequest or SelfFundedTransactionRequest), you should have a transaction hash.

 - GraphQL